If winning isn’t everything, why do they keep score?

 PVHS uses a comprehensive system of strategic and operational metrics by which to analyze its operations and progress towards its strategic objectives.
 Does measurement work for healthcare?
 The market and community it serves has many requirements, among them being serviceability, high quality care and low cost.
 PVHS maintains its industry position as a low-cost provider in its market.
 Since 2001, the systems charges have been consistently lower than the competition while its profit per discharge to surpassed the U.S. top 10 percent.
 If you are keeping score, then you understand that PVHS is winning.

+At TPMG Consulting, we have developed an effective approach to Performance Analytics.
+It’s called FOCUS®.
+The approach is built on one basic principle: concentrate on improving those activities that enhance patient satisfaction, improve healthcare outcomes and reduce the cost of care.
 To learn more about establishing a system of Key Performance Indicators in Healthcare, Click: TPMG Healthcare Key Performance Indicators and Dashboards